 - Cover the dough with a very damp towel and let rest for 45 minutes to 1 hour.
 After the dough has rested, work the mass into a semi-smooth ball, about 15 to 20 seconds.

-- Bulk Rise: Cover the bowl with a lightly coated plastic wrap and let rise until double in size, about 10-12 hrs when the temperature is 68 F (20 C); 8 to 10 hours @ 70°F (21°C).
+- Bulk Rise: Cover the bowl with plastic wrap that has been lightly coated in oil to prevent sticking.
+Let rise until double in size, about 10-12 hrs when the temperature is 68 F (20 C); 8 to 10 hours @ 70°F (21°C).
 Note: in the summer, rise the dough during the day.
 Once the dough is almost double in size, cover and chill the whole bowl overnight (it will continue to rise slightly in the fridge).
 Proceed using the cold dough the following day.

 - Shape: Line a sheet pan with a nonstick silicone mat or parchment paper.
 If using parchment, lightly coat with cooking spray or oil to prevent sticking.

 - Remove the dough onto a non- floured work surface.
 Flatten the dough into a rectangle and divide into 8 equal pieces, about 115 g (4 oz) each.
 Gather the ends, flip the dough over, and roll each piece into a ball.
 Let the dough rest on your lined sheet pan for 10 to 15 minutes to relax the gluten.

 - Working with one ball of dough at a time, poke a hole straight through the center.
 Move your finger around in a circular motion to gently stretch the dough until the hole is about the size of a walnut.
 You can also lift up the dough, insert both index fingers through the center hole, and barrel roll to gently stretch the opening.
 When finished, place the dough back onto the sheet pan.
 It’s okay if the hole shrinks slightly.
 Repeat shaping the remaining dough.